-The 2016 campaign is even more interesting for a couple of reason.
-First, the traditional campaign rulebook has been tossed out the window.
+The 2016 campaign was even more interesting for a couple of reason.
+First, the traditional campaign rule book was been tossed out the window.
 Anyone who insults an entire religious group, mocks people, curses, and has no real solid ground game doesn’t win elections, unless your name is Trump.
 Socialists do not win elections or even put up a fight, unless your name is Sanders.
 You don’t spend very little money, miss debates, and spew vitriol and see your poll numbers go up, unless you are Trump.
-Basically, in this election cycle, not much is going the way it’s supposed to go.
-The rules have changed for now, and maybe forever.
+Basically, in that election cycle, not much went the way it was supposed to go.
+The rules changed, maybe forever.

-Not only does the 2015 campaign season see the rulebook get tossed, it also reveals a modern trend regarding the younger generation.
+Not only did the 2016 campaign season see the rule book get tossed, it also revealed a trend regarding the younger generation.
 Unlike almost any generation before, today’s young people accept as normal—or even consistent—holding to beliefs that others see as contradictory.
-This trend was best illustrated when Fox News host Gretchen Carlson (@GretchenCarlson) interviewed two young New Hampshire voters: they said they were considering two candidates equally — Bernie Sanders and John Kasich — even though the two disagreed on almost everything, and this contradiction didn’t bother the two voters.
+This trend was best illustrated when Fox News host Gretchen Carlson (@GretchenCarlson) interviewed two young New Hampshire voters: they said they were considering two candidates equally—Bernie Sanders and John Kasich—even though the two disagreed on almost everything, and this contradiction didn’t bother the two voters.

 Did you catch that?
 If you don’t follow elections then, first, you need to, and second, you might have missed something critical.
 Both of the young men said they were considering voting for Bernie Sanders or John Kasich.
 What does that mean?
-Well, let me summarize the two.
+Well, let me explain.

 Bernie Sanders is an avowed democratic socialist.
 That means high taxes, wealth redistribution, massive government spending on social programs, and liberal social policies.
 John Kasich is an avowed conservative capitalist.
 That means lower taxes, smaller government, less spending on social programs, and conservative social policies.